Vaccines are among humanity’s greatest public health achievements and a major pillar of UNICEF’s global mission for children.

 All while being incredibly cost effective and delivering a return on investment of at least €20 for every €1 spent.

-Help protect children against preventable diseases.
+Help protect children for life.

 The Vaccine Fund is a unique opportunity to pool your resources with other UNICEF supporters to maximise your impact for children by helping us reach every child with lifesaving vaccines.